 This program is increasing job prospects for MSEs in the construction services industry, with 60 MSEs completing projects in Beirut and another 41 in the north, and 33 MSEs increasing sales.

 The vegetable distribution chain in agriculture prohibits farmers from selling their produce at a decent price and reduces their profitability.
-We collaborated with IZRAA in Bekaa and Akkar to create a mobile application that connects farmers with consumers, allowing farmers to boost their revenues and strengthen their resilience.
+To help with this issue, we collaborated with IZRAA in Bekaa and Akkar to create a mobile application that connects farmers with consumers, allowing farmers to boost their revenues and strengthen their resilience.
 This intervention will increase revenue for 342 SMEs in 2023.

-To strengthen the local economy of many industries in Lebanon and the Middle East, we aim to further develop the market and increase employment matching and work prospects for Micro, Small, and Medium Enterprises in the private sector.
+To strengthen the local economy while targeting many industries in Lebanon and the Middle East, we aim to further develop the market and increase employment matching and work prospects for Micro, Small, and Medium Enterprises in the private sector.

 This project is part of the Swisscontact Development Programme, which is co-financed by SDC (Swiss Agency for Development and Cooperation, Federal Department of Foreign Affairs FDFA).